 The innovative Braille touchscreen for Blind people

 It all started when I was studying Electronic Engineering in the Technical University in Sofia.
 I had colleagues who were blind and some friends with vision impairment.
-From them I knew quite well how hard it was to study and find all the relevant information for their disciplines.
-Not to mention the difficulties of socialization, without the ability to use a computer.
-One can only imagine how easier the lives of these people would be if they could use the internet with a braille display just like we do.
+From them I knew quite well how hard it was to study; as well as finding all the relevant information for their disciplines.
+Not to mention the difficulties of socialization; without the ability to use a computer.
+One can only imagine how easier the lives of these people would be; if they could use the internet with a braille display just like we do.

-There were some devices already available on the market, but they were so expensive that few people could afford them and it seemed that they were not efficient enough.
-A quick Google search told me that some people before us also had the ideas of developing a mobile braille device – a book reader and a tablet, but their projects were never realized.
+There were some devices already available on the market.
+But, however, they were so expensive that few people could afford them.
+It seemed that they were not efficient enough.
+A quick Google search told me that some people before us also had the ideas of developing a mobile braille device; a book reader and a tablet.
+But their projects were never realized.

 Great ideas need funding too

 After we moved to Denmark, we found great support to our ideas.
 Our project is financed by donations and the European Union.
-We are currently negotiating with a corporate investor, and if things go as planned, the first Braille touchscreen device will be out on the market soon.
+We are currently negotiating with a corporate investor.
+If things go as planned; the first Braille touchscreen device will be out on the market soon.

 Click here to continue on to the next page, which is about An opinion on the NSFB funding.